 5.4.2.3 Channel raster entries for each operating band

-The RF channel positions on the channel raster in each SAN operating band are given through the applicable NR-ARFCN in table 5.4.2.3-1 for FR1, using the channel raster to resource element mapping in clause 5.4.2.2.
+The RF channel positions on the channel raster in each SAN operating band are given through the applicable NR-ARFCN in table 5.4.2.3-1 for FR1-NTN, using the channel raster to resource element mapping in clause 5.4.2.2.

 For SAN operating bands with 100 kHz channel raster, ΔFRaster = 20 × ΔFGlobal.
 In this case, every 20th NR-ARFCN within the operating band are applicable for the channel raster within the operating band and the step size for the channel raster in table 5.4.2.3-1 is given as <20>.

-Table 5.4.2.3-1: Applicable NR-ARFCN per operating band in FR1
+Table 5.4.2.3-1: Applicable NR-ARFCN per operating band in FR1-NTN